 I became interested in parapsychology and the paranormal, at least in part, through my studies of Ancient Egypt.
 According to the traditional view, what was the overriding preoccupation of ancient Egypt?
 Death and the afterlife.
 Say “Egypt” and pyramids (popularly interpreted as giant tombs), mummies, and the so-called Book of the Dead immediately come to mind.

 I have spent many hours, including several times almost the entire night (but not sleeping, mind you), in the Great Pyramid.
 And I have spent much time exploring other temples and tombs throughout Egypt, as well as pyramids, temples, and sacred places elsewhere in the world.
 Initially I approached the ancient monuments as a geologist, focusing on the materials from which they were constructed.
 Soon, however, I became involved in studying not just the stones, but why past civilizations had erected the stones into magnificent edifices.
 The why behind the monuments, more often than not, apparently included religious beliefs and practices, initiation rites and rituals, which in many cases seemed to have an ostensible paranormal aspect, whether it was clairvoyance, divination, or manifestations of higher levels of consciousness.
 Were the ancient structures used to genuinely alter consciousness, and possibly enhance paranormal phenomena?
-Or did superstition, perhaps combined with pious fraud on the part of a priest or priestess, account for the tales?
-Or were the ancients skilled psychic engineers, carefully manipulating the incorporeal with their megalithic stone monuments and occult practices?
+Were the ancients skilled psychic engineers, carefully manipulating the incorporeal with their megalithic stone monuments and occult practices?
+Or, as many skeptics assert, does superstition, perhaps combined with pious fraud on the part of a priest or priestess, account for the tales?

 My formal training as a physical scientist certainly did not encourage the notion that paranormal and psychic phenomena, much less life after death, were anything other than imagination gone wild or charlatans praying on the gullible.
 According to a conventional materialistic and secular “scientifically rational” worldview, the paranormal does not exist and death is the final end.
 It was easy, and indeed comforting, to put such issues out of mind.
 Stick to the hard evidence of the rocks, the domain of the geologist.

-Issues of the paranormal and questions about survival kept nagging at me.
+However, issues of the paranormal and questions about survival kept nagging at me.
 Ultimately, I realized, I must address these topics head-on, if only for the sake of satisfying my intellectual curiosity.
-For me the first issue was to research various reputed anomalous psychic abilities among the living, such as telepathy (direct mind-to-mind transfer of information without utilizing any of the conventional senses) and psychokinesis.
+For me the first issue was to research various reputed anomalous psychic abilities among the living, such as telepathy (direct mind-to-mind transfer of information without utilizing any of the conventional senses) and psychokinesis (mind affecting matter directly, such as moving objects; see below).
 I wanted to establish what, if anything, in terms of the paranormal is possible among the living before addressing the issue of postmortem survival (a topic about which I still have serious questions).

-The evidence for PK is also strong, including micro-PK studies at an atomic level using random number generators, such as the evidence developed by the Princeton Engineering Anomalies Research labs over more than a quarter of a century.
-It is clear that human intention, focusing on a random number generator under the correct conditions, can cause it to go non-random.
+The evidence for psychokinesis (or PK for short) is also strong, including micro-PK studies at an atomic level using random number generators, such as the evidence developed by the Princeton Engineering Anomalies Research (PEAR) labs over more than a quarter of a century.
+Human intention, focusing on a random number generator under the correct conditions, can cause it to go non-random.
 This should not be the case according to conventional science, but such experiments have been replicated under strictly controlled conditions numerous times.
 There are also many examples of carefully studied incidents of macro-PK (affecting larger objects) associated with genuine spontaneous poltergeist cases.
 In a typical poltergeist case objects inexplicably fall off of shelves or get thrown through the air even when nobody is close enough to reach them, and no physical means are apparent that could have caused the objects to move.
 It appears that in most cases the affected objects are not being moved by spirits or ghosts, as traditionally believed, but unconsciously via paranormal means by a living person, someone who is typically emotionally or psychologically disturbed.

 My research on parapsychological phenomena among the living continues.
-At this point I agree with the following statement made by David Fontana, Professor of Transpersonal Psychology at Liverpool John Moores University and a well-known psychical researcher.
-“Psychic abilities are a matter of fact not of belief.
+At this point I agree with the following statement made by the late David Fontana, a well-known psychical researcher who, among other positions, was at one time Professor of Transpersonal Psychology at Liverpool John Moores University: “Psychic abilities are a matter of fact not of belief.
 What they are and what they mean for our view of reality is another matter, but one cannot dismiss them as fiction and yet retain credibility as an unbiased observer.”
-(Fontana, 2005, Is There An Afterlife?
-O Books, UK, pp. 468-469)
+(Fontana, 2005, Is There An Afterlife?, O Books, UK, pp. 468-469)